wp-plugins/wp-lightbox-2/readme.txt

 === WP Lightbox 2 ===
-Contributors: smub, griffinjt, soerenj
+Contributors: smub, griffinjt
 Plugin Site: http://www.wpbeginner.com/
 Donate link: http://www.wpbeginner.com/
 Tags: lightbox, image, gallery, photo gallery, lightbox popup, responsive lightbox, wordpress lightbox, lightbox gallery, gallery lightbox, wordpress image lightbox, image lightbox, popup lightbox, wordpress slideshow lightbox, lightbox image, popup images, popup image, wordpress video gallery lightbox,  google map lightbox popup, swipe, google map lightbox, popup bar, popup block
 Requires at least: 3.0
-Tested up to: 5.1
+Tested up to: 4.3
 Stable tag: trunk
 License: GPLv2 or later (partly MIT)
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This is a unofficial patched Version.
 WP Lightbox 2 is awesome tool for adding responsive lightbox effect for images and also create lightbox for photo album/gallery on your WordPress blog.
 WordPress Lightbox is one of the most useful plugins for your website.
 This has a Patch for Swipe to the change Images on TouchScreens.

 == Description ==

-This is a patched unofficial Version, from https://github.com/soerenj/wp-lightbox-2-with-swipe

 WP Lightbox 2 is an WordPress lightbox tool for adding responsive lightbox effect for your website images and also create lightbox effect for album/gallery photos on your WordPress blog.
 Just install and sit back.
 This plugin enable image overlay Lightbox effect for all the images in your WordPress website.